Setono/sylius-peak-wms-plugin/README.md

 ### Add plugin class to your `bundles.php`

-Make sure you add it before `SyliusGridBundle`, otherwise you'll get `You have requested a non-existent parameter "setono_sylius_peak_wms.model.remote_event.class".` exception.
+Make sure you add it before `SyliusGridBundle`, otherwise you'll get `You have requested a non-existent parameter "setono_sylius_peak.model.upload_order_request.class".` exception.

 ```php
 <?php